Mount Rushmore National Memorial under construction.

-The Department of the Interior (DOI) engages in a wide variety of international activities to advance the Department's mission, United States interests, and international cooperation.
-The Policy Division of the Office of International Affairs (OIA) provides central expertise, services, coordination, and review for international matters in support of the on-the-ground work carried out through DOI bureaus and offices.
-Key activities of the OIA Policy Division include:
+The Department of the Interior (DOI) engages in a wide variety of international activities to advance the Department's mission and United States foreign policy objectives.
+The Policy Division of DOI’s Office of International Affairs (OIA) serves as a central point of contact for DOI on international matters, in order to support coordination of the on-the-ground work carried out through DOI bureaus and offices around the world, as well as engagement by high-level DOI officials.
+Functions of the OIA Policy Division include:

-Representing DOI in interagency and international policy making forums.
-The Policy Division represents and serves as a contact for DOI in interagency policy deliberations on topics important for the Department and the U.S., includingcooperation with Mexico, with Canada, and in the Arctic.
-At the request of the White House, the State Department, or other federal agencies, the Division coordinates DOI advice and representation on foreign policy decisions, international trade negotiations, and international initiatives relating to DOI responsibilities and areas of expertise.
-Upon request, Division staff serve on US delegations to international negotiations involving DOI priorities.
+Representing DOI in interagency and international policymaking forums.
+The Policy Division serves as DOI’s primary staff-level point of contact in interagency policy deliberations on international topics important to DOI and the United States, including the development of positions on natural resources, environment and indigenous affairs in international negotiations, and cooperation with other countries such as Mexico and Canada, and in the Arctic region on shared resources.
+At the request of the White House, the State Department, or other federal agencies, the Division coordinates DOI advice and provides or supports DOI representation on foreign policy decisions, international negotiations, and international initiatives relating to DOI responsibilities and areas of expertise.

 Organizing and hosting visits from foreign government officials.
 Because of their experience and expertise, DOI leadership and technical experts are in frequent demand for meetings with foreign officials.
-The Policy Division facilitates meetings between DOI leaders and experts, and foreign dignitaries and visitors, whether initiated at the request of the White House, the Department of State, the Secretary of the Interior, other US government agencies, or foreign governments.
+As needed, the Policy Division manages DOI’s responses to requests for such meetings whether they are initiated by DOI, the White House, the Department of State, other U.S. government agencies, or foreign governments.

-Providing Information and Outreach.
+Providing information and outreach.
 The Policy Division supports DOI international programs by educating and informing relevant audiences – including other agencies, foreign governments, DOI's own employees, and the public – about DOI international programs.
-Division staff are regularly asked to brief US Foreign Service officers at the Foreign Service Institute.
-In 2012, the Division and the DOI Museum launched a public brown bag lecture series on DOI international programs for employees and the public.
+For instance, Division staff are regularly asked to brief new cohorts of U.S. Foreign Service officers at the State Department’s Foreign Service Institute about DOI’s mission and associated international work.
+Since 2012, the Division and the DOI Museum have coordinated a series of brown bag lectures on DOI international programs for employees and the general public.